We can investigate complaints of excessive noise and other types of statutory nuisance from both domestic and commercial premises.

 A statutory nuisance is not simply something that annoys you - it is something that causes a serious and unreasonable interference with your right to enjoy your property, or damages your health in terms of the threat of disease, rather than the risk of injury.
 Statutory nuisance is a criminal offence.

-The Council has a duty to take reasonable steps to investigate allegations of statutory nuisance.
-We have to make a determination based on what the average reasonable person would find unacceptable, and cannot take into account individual sensitivities or personal circumstances related to ill health.
+We have a duty to take reasonable steps to investigate allegations of statutory nuisance.
+We have to make a decision based on what the average reasonable person would find unacceptable, and cannot take into account individual sensitivities or personal circumstances related to ill health.

 The Environmental Protection Act 1990 (EPA) defines the following as potential statutory nuisances: